cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 title: Openstack Plugin
 category: Plugins
 draft: false
-abstract: Cloudify Openstack plugin description and configuration
+abstract:
 weight: 200
 ---
 {{% gsSummary %}} {{% /gsSummary %}}

-# Description

-The OpenStack plugin allows users to use an OpenStack based cloud infrastructure for deploying services and applications.
+The OpenStack plugin enables you to use an OpenStack-based cloud infrastructure for deploying services and applications.
-For more information about OpenStack, please refer to: [https://www.openstack.org/](https://www.openstack.org/).
+For more information about OpenStack, see [https://www.openstack.org/](https://www.openstack.org/).

 # Plugin Requirements

 * Python versions:
   * 2.7.x
-* If the plugin is installed from source, then the following system dependencies are required:
+* If the plugin is installed from source, the following system dependencies are required:
   * `gcc`
   * `gcc-c++`
   * `python-devel`